giovannadf/giovannadf.github.io/projects/index.md

 <section class="projects">
 <div class="content-wrap divider">
   <h2>Guías [Documentation]</h2>
-  <p>I enjoy exploring repetition, abstraction and themes from social theory.
-I use X-Carve/X-Carve Pro, Ender 3 Pro 3D printer, Cricut vinyl cutter and various open-source software.
+  <p>I like to play with repetition, abstraction and negative space via contemporary materials.
+I use X-Carve/X-Carve Pro, Ender 3 Pro 3D printer, Cricut vinyl cutter, laser cutters and various open-source software.
 This is where I will attempt to document and share my work in progress. </p>
   <h3>Other Sites</h3>
     <a class="btn" href="https://www.thingiverse.com/gdiazfab/designs" target="_blank">Thingiverse</a>
     <a class="btn" href="https://wikifactory.com/@gdiazfab" target="_blank">Wikifactory</a>